QUANTITATIVE APTITUDE QUESTIONS AND ANSWERS

 Ans: C

-43. Abul FazI, the famous historian,was
+43. Abul FazI, the famous historian,was assassinated by?

 (A) Raja Vikramaditya